dcashier/ecommerce/README.md

 # ecommerce
-e-commerce is a chance for survival
+e-commerce is a chance for survival.